daim147/devops-learning/Learn/Linux/index.md

 # Linux

-Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
+Linux is a family of open-source Unix-like operating systems based on the Linux kernel, first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.

 ## History

-Linux was originally developed for personal computers based on the Intel x86 architecture, but has since been ported to more platforms than any other operating system.
-Linux is the leading operating system on servers and other big iron systems such as mainframe computers, and the only OS used on TOP500 supercomputers.
+Linux was originally developed for personal computers based on the Intel x86 architecture but has since been ported to more platforms than any other operating system.
+It is the leading operating system on servers and other big iron systems such as mainframe computers and the only OS used on TOP500 supercomputers.

 ## Distributions

+Linux is packaged in a form known as a **Linux distribution** (or _distro_ for short) for both desktop and server use.
+Some popular mainstream Linux distributions include:

+- Debian (and its derivatives such as Ubuntu)
+- Fedora
+- openSUSE

-Linux is packaged in a form known as a Linux distribution (or distro for short) for both desktop and server use.
-Some popular mainstream Linux distributions include Debian (and its derivatives such as Ubuntu), Fedora and openSUSE.
-Linux distributions include the Linux kernel, supporting utilities and libraries and usually a large amount of application software to fulfill the distribution's intended use.
+Linux distributions include the Linux kernel, supporting utilities and libraries, and usually a large amount of application software to fulfill the distribution's intended use.

-## Linux vs Unix
+## Linux vs. Unix

-Linux is a Unix-like operating system, and there are other Unix-like operating systems out there.
-Unix is a family of operating systems, which includes Linux, Solaris, and BSD.
-Linux is a Unix-like operating system, but was developed without any Unix code, unlike BSD and its variants.
+Linux is a Unix-like operating system.
+Other Unix-like operating systems exist, such as Solaris and BSD.
+Linux is a Unix-like operating system but was developed without any Unix code, unlike BSD and its variants.

-## Debian vs Fedora
+## Debian vs. Fedora

-Debian and Fedora are two of the most popular Linux distributions.
-Debian is known for its stability and is used as a base for many other distributions, while Fedora is known for its bleeding edge software and is the basis for Red Hat Enterprise Linux.
+Debian and Fedora are two of the most popular Linux distributions:

+- **Debian:** Known for its stability and used as a base for many other distributions.
+- **Fedora:** Known for its bleeding-edge software and is the basis for Red Hat Enterprise Linux.

-## Difference between Flavor and Distribution
+## Flavor vs. Distribution

 A Linux distribution is a flavor of Linux, but a flavor of Linux is not necessarily a distribution.
 A flavor of Linux is a particular distribution of Linux that has been customized for a particular purpose or set of users.

-## Difference between Package Manager in Debian, Fedora and RPM
+## Package Managers: Debian, Fedora, and RPM

-Debian uses the Advanced Packaging Tool (APT) to manage packages, Fedora uses the Yellowdog Updater, Modified (YUM) and RPM Package Manager (RPM) to manage packages.
+Debian uses the **Advanced Packaging Tool (APT)** to manage packages.
+Fedora uses the **Yellowdog Updater, Modified (YUM)** and **RPM Package Manager (RPM)**.
 RPM is also used in Red Hat Enterprise Linux and CentOS.

-Main difference between APT and YUM is that APT is a single package manager, while YUM is a package manager and a package repository manager.
+The main difference between APT and YUM is that APT is a single package manager, while YUM is both a package manager and a package repository manager.

-## Difference between Package Manager and Package Repository Manager
+## Package Manager vs. Package Repository Manager

-A package manager is a tool that automates the process of installing, upgrading, configuring, and removing software packages.
-A package repository manager is a tool that manages software packages in a repository, which is a collection of software packages.
-Like _Npm_ is a package manager and _Npm registry_ is a package repository manager.
+- **Package Manager:** A tool that automates the process of installing, upgrading, configuring, and removing software packages.
+- **Package Repository Manager:** A tool that manages software packages in a repository, which is a collection of software packages.

+  _Example:_ Npm is a package manager, and the Npm registry is a package repository manager.

-## Types of files in Linux
+## Types of Files in Linux

 In Linux, files can be classified into different types based on their contents and usage.
-Some common types of and there representation in Linux are:

-`file` command can be used to determine the type of a file.
+The `file` command can be used to determine the type of a file.

-- Regular files: These are normal files that contain data, such as text files, images, and executables.
-They are represented by `-` in the file permissions.
+- **Regular files:** Normal files that contain data (e.g., text files, images, executables).
+Represented by `-` in file permissions.
-- Directories: These are files that contain other files and directories.
-They are represented by `d` in the file permissions.
+- **Directories:** Files that contain other files and directories.
+Represented by `d` in file permissions.
-- Symbolic links: These are files that point to another file or directory.
-They are represented by `l` in the file permissions.
+- **Symbolic links:** Files that point to another file or directory.
+Represented by `l` in file permissions.
-- Device files: These are files that represent hardware devices, such as hard drives and printers.
-They are represented by `b` for block devices and `c` for character devices in the file permissions.
+- **Device files:** Files that represent hardware devices (e.g., hard drives, printers).
+Represented by `b` (block devices) and `c` (character devices) in file permissions.
-- Named pipes: These are files that allow inter-process communication.
-They are represented by `p` in the file permissions.
+- **Named pipes:** Files that allow inter-process communication.
+Represented by `p` in file permissions.
-- Sockets: These are files that allow communication between processes on the same or different systems.
-They are represented by `s` in the file permissions.
+- **Sockets:** Files that allow communication between processes on the same or different systems.
+Represented by `s` in file permissions.
-- Special files: These are files that represent special devices or filesystems.
-They are represented by `s` in the file permissions.
+- **Special files:** Files that represent special devices or filesystems.
+Represented by `s` in file permissions.
-- Executable files: These are files that contain executable code, such as scripts and binaries.
-They are represented by `x` in the file permissions.
+- **Executable files:** Files that contain executable code (e.g., scripts, binaries).
+Represented by `x` in file permissions.
-- Hidden files: These are files that are hidden from normal directory listings.
-They are represented by a `.` at the beginning of the filename.
+- **Hidden files:** Files hidden from normal directory listings.
+Start with a `.` at the beginning of the filename.
-- Configuration files: These are files that contain configuration settings for applications and the system.
-They are represented by `.conf` or `.cfg` in the filename.
+- **Configuration files:** Files that contain configuration settings for applications and the system.
+Typically have a `.conf` or `.cfg` extension.
-- Log files: These are files that contain log messages generated by the system and applications.
-They are represented by `.log` in the filename.
+- **Log files:** Files that contain log messages generated by the system and applications.
+Typically have a `.log` extension.
-- Temporary files: These are files that are used to store temporary data.
-They are represented by `.tmp` or `.temp` in the filename.
+- **Temporary files:** Files used to store temporary data.
+Typically have a `.tmp` or `.temp` extension.
-- Archive files: These are files that contain compressed data.
-They are represented by `.tar`, `.zip`, or `.gz` in the filename.
+- **Archive files:** Files that contain compressed data.
+Typically have a `.tar`, `.zip`, or `.gz` extension.
-- Image files: These are files that contain images.
-They are represented by `.jpg`, `.png`, or `.gif` in the filename.
+- **Image files:** Files that contain images.
+Typically have a `.jpg`, `.png`, or `.gif` extension.
-- Audio files: These are files that contain audio data.
-They are represented by `.mp3`, `.wav`, or `.flac` in the filename.
+- **Audio files:** Files that contain audio data.
+Typically have a `.mp3`, `.wav`, or `.flac` extension.
-- Video files: These are files that contain video data.
-They are represented by `.mp4`, `.avi`, or `.mkv` in the filename.
+- **Video files:** Files that contain video data.
+Typically have a `.mp4`, `.avi`, or `.mkv` extension.
-- Document files: These are files that contain text or document data.
-They are represented by `.txt`, `.docx`, or `.pdf` in the filename.
+- **Document files:** Files that contain text or document data.
+Typically have a `.txt`, `.docx`, or `.pdf` extension.
-- Binary files: These are files that contain binary data.
-They are represented by `.bin`, `.exe`, or `.dll` in the filename.
+- **Binary files:** Files that contain binary data.
+Typically have a `.bin`, `.exe`, or `.dll` extension.
-- Source code files: These are files that contain source code for programs.
-They are represented by `.c`, `.java`, or `.py` in the filename.
+- **Source code files:** Files that contain source code for programs.
+Typically have a `.c`, `.java`, or `.py` extension.
-- Library files: These are files that contain shared libraries used by programs.
-They are represented by `.so` or `.dll` in the filename.
+- **Library files:** Files that contain shared libraries used by programs.
+Typically have a `.so` or `.dll` extension.
-- System files: These are files that are part of the operating system.
-They are represented by `.sys`, `.dll`, or `.cfg` in the filename.
+- **System files:** Files that are part of the operating system.
+Typically have a `.sys`, `.dll`, or `.cfg` extension.
-- User files: These are files that are created and managed by users.
-They are represented by `.txt`, `.docx`, or `.jpg` in the filename.
+- **User files:** Files created and managed by users.
+Can have extensions like `.txt`, `.docx`, or `.jpg`.